datanerd/datanerd/README.md

   📛 nicknames: halfday, datanerd, dj kolodecks <br>
   🛸 hobbies: gliding and money<br>
-  🎥 watching: house md, it crowd, silicon valley <br> 🎧 listening to: AC/DC, Jaurim, Linkin Park<br>
+  🎥 watching: house md, it crowd, silicon valley <br> 🎧 listening to: AC/DC, Jaurim, Linkin Park, Metallica<br>
   ❓ ask me about: SonarQube, GitHub, Atlassian tools, how to find a bargain, how investments work <br> ⚡ Fun fact: we speak four languages at home<br>
   📫 find me on <a href="https://www.linkedin.com/in/andrek/">linkedin</a> <br>